László Marton (director)

 László Marton (6 January 1943 – 12 September 2019) was a Hungarian contemporary theatre director.
 Marton was the artistic director of the Vígszínház and professor of the University of Theatre, Film and Television in Budapest.
-Marton was known for directing classics through a new lens and his productions have been seen in more than 40 cities throughout the world.
+Marton was known for directing classics through a new lens, and his productions have been seen in more than 40 cities throughout the world.

-He was Honorary Member of the London Guildhall School of Music and Drama.
+He was an Honorary Member of the London Guildhall School of Music and Drama.
 Marton earned three Dora Mavor Moore Awards for his Chekhov productions in Toronto, for Masterclass Theatre and for Soulpepper Theatre Company, and the Irish Times Theatre Award as Best Director for The Wild Duck, a production he directed for the Abbey Theatre (National Theatre of Ireland) in Dublin.

 In October 2017, several victims accused Marton of sexual harassment and assault.
 He initially denied the allegations, but later issued an apology.
 His employment at Vígszínház was subsequently terminated.

 Early life and education

 Marton was born in Budapest, Hungary, to Ilona Keresztes, a graduate of École hôtelière de Lausanne, and László Marton, Sr., a representative for a Hungarian foreign trade company.
 He is also related to Golden Globe Award winner Hollywood movie director Andrew Marton.
 Marton's interest in theatre took root early in his life, and he was first introduced to the world of opera by his godfather, Hungarian conductor, János Ferencsik.
 Marton attended the Secondary School of the Piarist Fathers and graduated from the University of Theatre, Film and Television in Budapest in 1967.
-In the same year, at the age of twenty-four he staged his first professional play at the Vígszínház, in Budapest, where he became artistic director in 1987.
+In the same year, at the age of twenty-four, he staged his first professional play at the Vígszínház, in Budapest, where he became artistic director in 1987.